|

 theological and moral vision of Christianity.

-precipitate the cycle of revenge.
+precipitate cycles of revenge.
 The solution is to identify a scapegoat.

 According to Girard, the need for sacrificial scapegoating is implanted in